OmarSalah95/Data-Visualizer/ReadMe.txt

     Stores a class as well as initialization attributes for generating random walk points rw_visual
-    Uses a scatter plot to map the points of random walk.
+    Uses a scatter plot to map the points of random walk. die.Py
+    Stores the class housing dice attributes, and methods. die_visual.Py
+    Is used to generate a visual representation of the frequencies of each number being rold at random/ determined sample size.